Albert0i/RU204/om-orm.md

 ### I. Round 1: Setup
-Few people ever works with more than one database system in a project, especially heterogeneous ones.
+Rare chance is when you are demanded to tap on multiple database systems in a single project, especially heterogeneous ones.

 ![alt docker](img/docker-compose.png)